 Find a good container pot and fan

 You’re going to want to find a good container pot for your herbal wands that has meaning for you.
 You’re likely not going to burn the entire smoke stick at one time so it’s important to have a safe pot you can put it out on as well as hold it while it’s burning as you’re fulfilling your intention with the herb.
 Typically, you may want to put sand in the bottom of your container to make it easier to extinguish your smoke bundle.
 Many people use their hands to spread out the herbal smoke but if appropriate you could also use a fan of sorts.
-This naturally would have been a feather as birds were associated with the ‘spiritual’ and the Otherworld in Celtic and many other European cultures.
-Typically, it would also be a feather that you found naturally verses purchased.
+This naturally would have been a feather as birds were associated with all things liminal and spiritual as well as the Otherworld in most European cultures.
+Typically, it would also be feathers that you found naturally verses purchased.

 Meditate before use